VaibhavSingh29/VaibhavSingh29/README.md

+# <div class="tenor-gif-embed" data-postid="7750690" data-share-method="host" data-width="100%" data-aspect-ratio="0.94017094017094"><a href="https://tenor.com/view/the-office-steve-carell-exhibitionist-prank-finger-gif-7750690">The Office Steve Carell GIF</a> from <a href="https://tenor.com/search/theoffice-gifs">Theoffice GIFs</a></div><script type="text/javascript" async src="https://tenor.com/embed.js"></script>
 ### Hi there, I'm Vaibhav Singh👋

 ## I'm studying for a Bachelor's degree in Information Technology at Mumbai University.

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other
+- 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to doodle
+- ⚡ “And I knew exactly what to do.
+But in a much more real sense, I had no idea what to do.”

 ### Connect with me: